Archierowe/Archo-Drum-Academy/README.md

 The aim of the visuals was clean, professional and obvious.
 The Logo created was intended to be instantly recognisable as a Drum tuition school.

-There is much attention to detail with the visual tone intended to display professionalism and precision - projecting themes of professionalism and welcoming everyone to come, experience the same, and be a part of that journey.
+There is much attention to detail throughout.
+The visual tone is intended to display professionalism and precision - projecting these themes and welcoming everyone to come, experience the same, and be a part of that journey.

 The [home](https://archierowe.github.io/Archo-Drum-Academy/index.html) page contains striking visuals of a video of a live show of the founder with stark text conveying the values and aims of Arco Drum Academy.

-The visual flow of the site is intended to be simple, visually pleasing and intuitive with the home page as the anchor.
+Overall, the visual flow of the site is intended to be simple, visually pleasing and intuitive with the home page as the anchor.

 ### User stories